Soojin-Lee0819/Computational-Artwork/Mar30/README.md

 ## Try it Yourself!!

 Can you find which light is the answer?
 It is not easy but if you look carefully, you will be able to find a light that is blinking at a different rate from the rest.
-Look carefully and you will see the odd one out!
+Observe carefully :))

 ### YELLOW blink fast